Sachinchandra5/amazon-clone/README.md

 # amazon-clone
-maked a amazon clone by only html and css
+maked a amazon clone by only html and css <br/>
+<a href="https://sachin-amazon-clone.netlify.app/"> amazon-clone </a>